mennamamdouh/Global-Super-Store-Database/README.md

 ## About the Project ##

-This project is about creating a database for Global Super Store to store their data and do some data analysis to achieve business goals.
+This project is about designing a database model for Global Super Store to store their data and do some data analysis in order to achieve business goals.
+It's the final project of the 7th course __Advanced Data Modeling__ of Meta Database Engineer Professional Certificate on Coursera.

 <hr>